cchdo/cruise_report_2022_p02e/ctd_hydro_data_acq.rst

 ..
 The 95% confidence limits for the deep salinity residuals (where pressure :math:`\geq` 2000 dbar) are ±0.00225 mPSU for salinity-C1SAL, ±0.00179 mPSU for salinity-C2SAL and ±0.00178 mPSU for C1SAL-C2SAL.

 Minimal issues affected conductivity and calculated CTD salinities during this cruise.
-  * Bottle stops in halocline may have had insufficient stop time during some casts, leading to low-biased measurements.
+  * Bottle stops in halocline may have had insufficient stop time during some casts, leading to measurements biased toward lower depth measurements.
+  Bottle salinity measurements will be biased high relative to the CTD if salinity is decreasing toward the surface, or biased low if salinity is increasing toward the surface.
+  Bottle stop time was increased from 30 seconds to 60 seconds in the halocline from station 187 through the end of the cruise.
+  Preliminary results show a smaller residual between CTD salinity and reference salinity at the longer bottle stops, suggesting 30 seconds is insufficient.
+  This result is consistent with the findings of [Paver2020]_.
+  This hypothesis will continue to be tested on future cruises.

 The resulting affected sections of data have been coded and documented in the quality code APPENDIX.